Structural properties of biclique graphs and the distance formula: Introduction

 Bicliques have applications in various fields, for example, biology: protein-protein interaction networks~\cite{Bu01052003}, social networks: web community discovery~\cite{Kumar}, genetics~\cite{Atluri}, medicine~\cite{Niranjan}, information theory~\cite{Haemers200156}.
 More applications (including some of these) can be found in~\cite{blablamec}.

+The \textit{biclique graph} of a graph $G$, denoted by $KB(G)$, is the intersection graph of the family of all bicliques of $G$.
+It was defined and characterized in~\cite{GroshausSzwarcfiterJGT2010}.
+However, no polynomial time algorithm is known for recognizing biclique graphs.
+Biclique graphs have been studied over the last few years.
+See~\cite{Coudert2016,grafobic1,grafobic2} for some examples of recent articles on the subject.

-In this work we define the distance between bicliques in a graph.
+In this work we study structural properties of biclique graphs.
+For this, we introduce the concept of the distance between bicliques in a graph.
 Previous related work in the context of cliques can be found in~\cite{Balakrishnan,hedman,hedman2,peyrat,PizanaDAM2004}.
-We prove some properties for the bicliques using that concept.

-Also, we present some applications of the distance concept.
-In~\cite{GroshausSzwarcfiterJGT2010} it was given a necessary condition for a graph to be a biclique graph.
+In~\cite{GroshausSzwarcfiterJGT2010}, a necessary condition for a graph to be a biclique graph was given.
 It was an open problem whether this condition was sufficient.
-We give a different proof for that necessary condition using the formula of distances.
-We remark that, although the original proof is short, the new proof shows how to use the distance formula to solve problems in biclique graphs.
-Moreover, we prove that this necessary condition is not sufficient, that is, we present some structural properties which allows us to identify graphs that verify the condition but they are not biclique graphs.

-Next, given a biclique graph that is not a $K_3$ or a \textit{diamond}, we prove that the number of vertices of degree two is less than the half of its vertices.
+Using the distances formula, we give a different proof for this necessary condition\footnote{We remark that, although the original proof is short, the new proof shows how to use this formula to solve problems in biclique graphs.}.
+Moreover, we prove that this necessary condition is not sufficient, that is, we present some structural properties and forbidden structures which allow us to identify graphs that verify the condition but they are not biclique graphs.
+Finally, we present a new necessary condition of biclique graphs: given a biclique graph that is not a $K_3$ or a diamond, we prove that the number of vertices of degree $2$ is strictly less than half the number of vertices in the graph.
 Consequently, we give some forbidden structures.

 We hope that these tools give some light to the main open problem in the context of biclique graphs, that is, the recognition of this class.
 In the appendix, we present a complete list of all biclique graphs up to $6$ vertices.